oric-software/OricExplorer/README.md

 ## Presentation and History

-Oric Explorer is a GUI application for exploring collections of Oric media, primarily tape images and floppy disk images of various formats.
-This includes all data pertaining to the different models of Oric computers: Oric 1, Oric Atmos, and Oric Telestrat.
+Oric Explorer is a .Net GUI  application (running primarily on Windows but also compatible with macOS & Linux) for exploring collections of Oric media, primarily tape and floppy disk images of various formats.
+Features include viewing text and binary data, pictures, and code with syntax highlighting pertaining to software designed for the different models of Oric 8-bit computers: Oric 1, Oric Atmos, and Oric Telestrat.

 This application was originally created and developed by Scott Davies and published on his web site at http://oric.mrandmrsdavies.com/ (now archived at https://web.archive.org/web/20190609120811/http://oric.mrandmrsdavies.com/).